Nikaoto/nn.lua/readme.md

 # nn.lua
-Small neural network library in a single lua file.
+Small and simple neural network library in a single lua file.
 Good for learning neural networks & playing with machine learning.

 ## Usage